INRIA/scikit-learn-mooc/_sources/linear_models/linear_models_wrap_up_quiz.md

 +++

 Now, we will tackle a classification problem instead of a regression problem.
-Load the Adult Census dataset with the following snippet of code.
+Load the Adult Census dataset with the following snippet of code and we will work only with **numerical features**.

 ```py
 adult_census = pd.read_csv("../datasets/adult-census.csv")